lsst/LDM-135/index.rst

 with highest scan rating to ensure that the largest tables in the chunk are grouped together.

-The once the query is on the appropriate scheduler, the algorithm proceeds as follows.
+Once the query is on the appropriate scheduler, the algorithm proceeds as follows.
 When a dispatch slot is available, it checks the highest priority scheduler.
-If that scheduler has a query fragments, hereafter called tasks, and it is not at its quota limit, it is allowed to start its next task, otherwise the worker checks the next scheduler.
+If that scheduler has a query fragment, hereafter called tasks, and it is not at its quota limit, it is allowed to start its next task, otherwise the worker checks the next scheduler.
 It continues doing this until a task has been started or all the schedulers have been